google/knative-gcp/docs/install/pubsub-service-account.md

            for each resource.

            Generally, updating `spec.serviceAccount` will trigger
-           the controller to enable Workload Identity for sources in the data plane with the following steps (all handled by the controller):
+           the controller to enable Workload Identity for sources in the data plane.
+           The following steps are handled by the controller:

            1. Create a Kubernetes Service Account and add an `OwnerReference` to it.
 The `OwnerReference` is referencing to the source.

            1. Bind the Kubernetes Service Account with Google Cloud Service Account, this will add `role/iam.workloadIdentityUser` to the Google Cloud Service Account.
            The scope of this role is only for this specific Google Cloud Service Account.
-It is equal to this command:
+It equals to this command:

               ```shell
                 gcloud iam service-accounts add-iam-policy-binding \